-There is little potential for environmental effects resulting from the proposed geohazard surveys within the Project Area to overlap with other existing activities in the area either temporally (four to six days) or spatially (average geohazard survey area will be about 22.5 km2).
-The proposed Project will include mitigation measures such as airgun ramp-up (and, if necessary, shut down) and an Environmental Observer capable of liaising with the fishing industry, which should result in no significant cumulative environmental effects to Marine Mammals and Sea Turtles.
+There is little potential for environmental effects resulting from the proposed geohazard surveys within the Project Area to overlap with other existing activities in the area either temporally (four to six days, of which the low-volume airgun (160 in3) will be deployed for only 60 hours) or spatially (average geohazard survey area will be about 22.5 km2).
+The proposed Project will include mitigation measures such as airgun ramp-up (and, if necessary, shut down), which should result in no significant cumulative environmental effects to Marine Mammals and Sea Turtles.
+Furthermore, a qualified observer(s), trained in marine mammal observation (MMO), capable of liaising with the fishing industry will be engaged during the survey.

 Cumulative effects on commercial fisheries are related to the space-use conflicts and noise associated with other users of the offshore resources.
 Geohazard survey vessel activity is a minor component of total marine transportation in the vicinity of the Project Area.
 The additional vessel activity from the survey is negligible compared to the existing vessels in the area.
-As well as discussed in Section 6.6.1, no commercial fishing efforts have overlapped with the Project Area during the years assessed (2004 - 2008).
+As well as discussed in Section 6.6.1, no commercial fishing efforts have overlapped with the Project Area during the years assessed (2004 - 2009).

-In general, because the sounds generated by geohazard surveys are intermittent and nonstationary, the most likely cumulative effects will be associated with other concurrent activities (e.g., cargo ships, tankers, oil and gas exploration, other geohazard surveys, seismic surveys, fishing vessels).
+In general, because the sounds generated by geohazard surveys are intermittent and non-stationary, the most likely cumulative effects will be associated with other concurrent activities (e.g., cargo ships, tankers, oil and gas exploration, other geohazard surveys, seismic surveys, fishing vessels).
 Studies in the Gulf of Mexico showed that seismic surveys produce a relatively minor contribution to the overall underwater noise environment (MMS 2004).
 The cumulative effect is short term, intermittent and localized, and therefore, not significant to the success of commercial fisheries.